shortishly/grimsby/README.md

 {InteractionId :: reference(), ok}
 ```

-If the request queued to be sent to the spawned process.
+If the request was queued to be sent to the spawned process.

 ```erlang
 {InteractionId :: reference(), {error, term()}}